-- Collapse: Some property policies will cover damage caused by collapse.
-Others may not afford that coverage, while still others may do so at reduced sublimits. - Expenses Incurred in Attempting to Mitigate or Stop the Damage: Property policies typically cover expenses incurred in taking preventative measures to avoid loss.
-Indeed, many policies contain an affirmative requirement that the insured take steps to safeguard the damaged property and prevent further damage.
-Those steps should be reimbursed under the insurance policy. - Extra Expense Coverage: Repairing or replacing damaged property is not the only expense item when property is damaged.
+- Flood: Unlike standard homeowners' policies, commercial property policies often include coverage for loss caused by flood.
+This coverage is often subject to a sublimit or sublimits that offer different levels of coverage based on the flood zone(s) in which the affected property is located.
+It is critical to ensure that insurers properly apply any sublimits or flood zone limitations. - Wind v.
+Flood: Virtually all property policies cover wind damage.
+Many property policies contain substantially reduced sublimits, or exclusions, for flood damage.
+It is important that policyholders examine the "cause" of their loss, and evaluate whether there are multiple causes, before submitting a claim.
+Property owners may also want to consider obtaining separate flood coverage, where available. - Collapse: Some property policies will cover damage caused by collapse.
+Others may not afford that coverage, while still others may do so at a reduced sublimit.
+Knowing the cause of the loss here can be outcome determinative. - Expenses Incurred in Attempting to Mitigate or Stop the Damage: Property policies typically cover the cost to avoid further loss.
+In fact, many policies affirmatively require that the insured safeguard the property and prevent further damage.
+Those costs should be reimbursed under the insurance policy. - Extra Expense Coverage: Repairing or replacing damaged property is not the only expense when property is damaged.
 Often the cost of operating the business also goes up during the time when the business is affected by the storm or its aftermath.
 Extra expense coverage is intended to indemnify the insured for above-the-norm expenses caused by the insured event.
 Examples may include the cost of a generator when electricity is lost or costs incurred to operate at a temporary location. - Business Interruption Coverage: Property policies generally cover lost income or profits caused by the interruptions, including slowdowns, of business activities, due to physical damage to the insured's property.
 The basic purpose of the coverage is to make the insured whole during the period it takes to rebuild or replace the property destroyed. - Contingent Business Interruption Coverage: Even if a company's own property has not been damaged, its business may be interrupted by damage to the property of others, such as suppliers, customers or other business partners.
 In such circumstances the company's lost income often is covered by contingent business interruption coverage. - Orders of Civil Authority: Coverage may also be available when business income is lost as a result of governmental directives preventing or restricting access to property.
 These losses may be recoverable even if the company's own property has not been damaged. - Ingress/Egress Coverage: Similarly, many policies cover losses when ingress to or egress from a covered property is prevented or hindered by the event.
 This coverage may come into play in the event of road closures, the closing of mass transportation and other transportation problems. - Service and Utility Interruptions: Losses and expenses caused by power, water and telecom outages can also have a significant impact on business operations and resulting losses may be covered under property insurance policies. - Builders' Risk Losses: Contractors, building owners and developers may sustain losses potentially covered under builders' risk insurance.
-Such losses may arise from damage to buildings under construction or renovation, damage to staged construction materials, contamination caused by hazardous materials on the job site or general soft-cost losses caused by construction delays attributable to weather conditions or storm damage. - Landlord Liability: Landlords may also face claims asserted by tenants for bodily injuries, damage to personal property and loss of use and related losses of rent.
-Likewise, claims may be asserted by third parties injured on leased or managed properties as a consequence of storm-related conditions.
-Such claims may be covered under landlord liability policies and/or general liability policies.
+Such losses may arise from damage to buildings under construction or renovation, damage to staged construction materials, contamination caused by hazardous materials on the job site, or general soft-cost losses caused by construction delays attributable to weather conditions or storm damage.